Foreign labor

 The type of identification you need to bring varies depending on your citizenship.
 Your access wristband cannot be issued if you do not meet the requirements below:

-If you are a Danish citizen, there are two options for presenting valid identification when receiving the wristband:
+If you are a citizen of Denmark, an EU/EEA country, Norway, or Switzerland you have two options for presenting valid identification when receiving your wristband:

 If you are a citizen outside the international EEA cooperation, you must present a valid passport in physical form along with a Danish-issued residence permit with the correct work permit when receiving the wristband.